-Washington's pension liability is expected to remain moderate, supported by proactive management.
+Washington's pension liability is expected to be low.
 Based on the state's fiscal 2024 reporting, Moody's has calculated that the state's adjusted net pension liability (ANPL) to be \$9.0 billion or 21.4% of own-source governmental revenues, well below the latest 50-state median (52.6% of own source revenue).
 Moody's adjustments are not intended to replace the state's reported liability information, but to improve comparability with other rated entities.

 The state is committed to fully funding actuarially determined pension contributions.
-Notably, the state's pension contributions have consistently exceeded Moody's calculated tread water level, or the level of contribution that would prevent reported unfunded liabilities from growing under reported assumptions.
-Contributing at above the treadwater level signals that the state's reported pension burden will continue to decline if investment targets are achieved.
+Washington's pension contributions have consistently exceeded Moody's calculated tread water level, or the level of contribution that would prevent reported unfunded liabilities from growing under reported assumptions.
+Contributing at above the tread water level signals that the state's reported pension burden will continue to decline if investment targets are achieved.